 Expectations of the “right” way to be successful after college have drastically shifted over the years (especially because of the pandemic), as young adults are being encouraged to chase their own dreams and turn their business ideas into realities.
 This puts college graduates with an entrepreneurial spirit at a crossroads: Should they be diving straight from study hall to startup, or are there benefits to joining the 9-to-5 (or 9-to-6, or 9-to-7) world of full-time employment first?

 Let’s look at three reasons to get full-time experience before jumping on the entrepreneurial train, and three reasons to launch a startup right after college.

 Get set for success

 Fewer than six percent of startups in the US are backed by venture capitalists or angel investors, so as much as you may be optimistic that you’ll be part of that statistic, the odds aren’t in your favor.
-And, as seventy percent of college students graduate with debt, starting your business right out of college will dig an even deeper hole into your already-empty wallet.
+An estimated 46 million Americans have student loan debts.
+As 65% of college students graduate with debt, starting your business right out of college will dig an even deeper hole into your already-empty wallet.
 Working a full-time job, on the other hand, will allow you to find your financial footing, so that you’ll have savings to fall back on after venturing off on your own.
 And, when it comes to looking for investments, teamwork experience is a MAJOR factor in the likelihood of raising funds – experience you need to first gain.

 Have a backup plan

-The unfortunate reality is that nine out of ten startups fail in the first five years, which means you need a backup plan if things don’t turn out the way you want.
+The unfortunate reality is that more than two-thirds of startups fail in the first five years, which means you need a backup plan if things don’t turn out the way you want.
 As employers tend to evaluate your candidacy for a job based on the most recent job you had, you don’t want to find yourself stuck at twenty-five with a failed business and no job prospects.
 Your resume needs nurturing if you’re to have a safety net when all else fails.

 Start with Startup